sattwikd/ReApp/README.md

 * Python Flask for backend coding
 * Search functionality works with Beautiful Soup Web scraping logic
 * SQL Lite used for storing and returning search data

+Update as of `Version 1.0.1`
+* Created a Django based framework of the App